Jessica-Hong-PING/Production_App_Style_Guide/README.md

 # Production_App_Style_Guide
-PING Production App Style Guide

-HOW TO ADD AND USE THESE STYLES TO YOUR WPF PROJECT:
+HOW TO ADD AND USE THESE STYLES IN YOUR WPF PROJECT:

 1. In the Solution Explorer, add a new folder called "Styles":
   - TODO: Picture of empty styles folder